nathaliefil/uroboros/documentation/DataTypes.md

 Subcommand OrderBy changes order of list elements by (arg1) (visit [order by](OrderBy.md) for more information).
 Subcommand Skip removes first (arg1) elements of list.
 Subcommand Where takes only those elements of list, which satisfy condition (arg1).
-Subcommand With add new elements (arg1) at the end of list.
+Subcommand With adds new elements (arg1) at the end of list.
 Subcommand Without removes all particular elements (arg1) from list.